01 – Fidel Castro completes 30 years in power in Cuba.

 18 – South African president P W Botha, aged 73, suffers a mild stroke in Cape Town.

-20 – George Bush is sworn in as 41st US President.
+20 – George Bush is sworn in as the 41st US President.

 23 – 274 people die after a powerful earthquake strikes the Soviet Central Asian republic of Tajikistan.